 - The Pandemic Emergency Unemployment Compensation program provides an additional 13 weeks of federally paid benefits to those who run out of state payments, which typically last 26 weeks.

 Relief for withdrawals from certain retirement plans and IRA’s

-- The taxes on that withdrawal can be spread over three years
+- Taxes on withdrawals before December 31, 2020 can be spread over three years.

-- If you are under 59.5, the ability to withdraw up to $100,000 from your IRA and not pay the 10% early withdrawal penalty (income taxes will still apply).
+- If under 59.5, allowed to withdraw up to $100,000 from IRA’s without incurring the 10% early withdrawal penalty (income taxes will still apply).

-- If you are subject to Required Minimum Distributions (inherited IRA’s are also included), you may skip the 2020 withdrawal.
+- If subject to Required Minimum Distributions (inherited IRA’s are also included), 2020 withdrawals may be skipped without penalty.

 - If RMD’s were taken in 2020, rollovers were extended to August 31, 2020 per IRS announcement IR-2020-127.